intro2r/intro2r/unit1/labs.md

 ### 2. Examine the qualities of each vector with the given quantities

   a.
-What is the structure of your heights vector?
+What is the structure of your shoe size vector?

   b.
 Summarize the shoe size data.
 What is the maximum shoe size in the class?

   c.
-How is the structure of class height and favorite color different?
+How is the structure of shoe size and favorite color different?

 ### 3. Perform the following on each vector